spice67/carmen/ME.AccntRedis/README.md

 ## Pre-requisites
 To fully understand the concept of the architectural structure below and the codes itself, at least a knowledge of web api app in aspnet.core is expected.

+More on web api aspnet.core <a href="https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-3.1" target="_blank">here.</a>

+For redis installation on your local machine, follow this <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-the-windows-subsystem-for-linux" target="_blank">guide.</a>

+This presumes a dev machine for windows and using wsl (windows subsystem for linux).
+Redis is already installed in most linux machines but the guide even takes you through installing redis in your linux image on windows. ;)

 ## Architectural overview